Spiritual Tantra vs. Sexual (Neo) Tantra vs. Tantric Massage

 ya aste mithunan tat paresat strini sevakaha.

-Having achieved perfect jyoti-mudrā or yoni-mudrā, the Yogi enters into the state of parāvasthā (beyond space and time).
-This is the state of infinity and zero absolute.
-This is called prāṇa-ātma and means that life force has re-united with the power from infinity or prāṇa-śakti.
+Having achieved perfect jyoti-mudrā or yoni-mudrā, the Yogi enters into the state of parāvasthā (para means beyond and vastu is space and time).
+This is the state of zero.
+This is also called prāṇa-ātma and means that life force has re-united with the power from zero/infinity or prāṇa-śakti.
 This union is called maithuna.
 A Yogi achieves this state in samādhi.

 Reflections On Osho And His Teachings

-When we look at what he and his followers achieved, it was decidedly criminal…!
+One only has to look at news reports and documentaries to see what he and his followers achieved.
+It was decidedly criminal, involving attempted murders, city water poisoning etc!
 In their last days, the leadership were all fugitives running from the FBI and the thousands of unthinking careless, sense obsessed followers, many of them highly educated PhDs, had lost their savings and assets.

 Conclusions